 The first response to student/pupils who are not making expected levels of progress, should be the teacher adapting their approach to target the student/pupil's specific weakness.
 This is known as 'Quality First Teaching'.
-If student/pupils continue to struggle to make expected progress, the school SEND Leader within each school and/or sixth form college, should assess whether the student/pupil meets the definition of Special Educational Needs or Disability.
+If student/pupils continue to struggle to make expected progress, the school SEND Leader within each school should assess whether the student/pupil meets the definition of Special Educational Needs or Disability.